fybrik/fybrik/site/docs/contribute/documentation/index.md

 Contributing to the documentation is therefore similar to code contribution and follows the same process of using pull requests.
 However, when writing documentation you must also follow the [formatting](./formatting) and [style](./style) guidelines.

-Before opening a pull request, you can preview the website locally with a few [simple steps](https://github.com/fybrik/fybrik/tree/master/site).
+Before opening a pull request, to preview the website locally, you should [install Mkdocs-Material](https://squidfunk.github.io/mkdocs-material/getting-started/) and follow a [few more steps](https://github.com/fybrik/fybrik/blob/master/site/README.md).